-MiSTer is an attempt to create an updated and enhanced version of another popular FPGA system, called MiST.
+MiSTer can be seen as an updated and enhanced version of another popular FPGA system, called MiST.
 Sadly, MiST is not produced anymore and isn’t actively supported either (though some cores are now migrated from MiSTer back to MiST and new cores appear from time to time, but seldom!).
-MiSTer gained much more popularity in recent months and cores are updated almost on daily basis.
+MiSTer gained much more popularity in recent time and cores are created or updated almost on daily basis.

-In our case we can can simulate older hardware (like retro computers or consoles).
-The hardware simulation is considered the next step in the «emulation» chain, alsmost indistinguishable from the real hardware because it’s emulated on the lowest level (FPGA recreates logically the hardware, e.g. all CPU commands, frequency, memory speed, etc.).
-This is not the case with the normal simulation we’re used to: here you try to create an application on completely another hardware (another processor, another memory, etc.), and it tries to emulate the hardware, but doesn’t use the same low level logics and can achieve the best compatibility only with really enorm resources.
+With MiSter we can can simulate older hardware (like retro computers or consoles).
+The hardware simulation is considered to be the next step in the «emulation» chain, alsmost indistinguishable from the real hardware because it simulates the original hardware on the lowest levels possible (FPGA recreates logically the hardware, e.g. all CPU commands, frequency, memory speed, etc.).
+This is not the case with the normal simulation we’re used to: with the usual emulation you try to create an application on completely another hardware (another processor, another memory, etc.), and it tries to emulate the behaviour (mimic) of another hardware, but doesn’t use the same low level logics and can achieve the best compatibility only with really enorm resources.

-The MiSTer has several advantages over the original MiST: it has more power, more logical elements to be used, more ram (on the board and also external ram is possible), the board for it is produced by a bigger company and is available for purchase, etc. There’s a lot of core improvements.
-And it can use some useful add-ons, e.g. SDRAM Add-on which make it possible to simulate older (slower) memory systems.
+The MiSTer has several advantages over the original MiST: it has more power, more logical elements to be used, more ram (on the board and also external ram is possible), the board for it is produced by a bigger company and is available for purchase, etc. There’s a lot of core improvements and it can use some useful add-ons, e.g. SDRAM add-on which makes it possible to simulate older (slower) memory architectures.
 It also uses the more common HDMI video connection type, instead of VGA (though you can install an add-on with a VGA output, if you wish).
 The controller configuration is much easier (and can be done from the menu).

 Back to great things about MiSTer: You can also have an option to choose from different upscaling algorithms: e.g. you can switch to an upscaler with very sharp pixels, or if you like more retro look, you can choose another upscaler with scanlines etc. There’s a ton of different upscalings options and even the possibility to adjust the gamma.

 - Cores (all available cores)